mmatroskin/gfz_api_client/README.md

 Library provides Classic and Asynchronous client classes for using in python applications.

 ## Features:
-- Getting geomagnetic index forecast (as a python Dict)
+- Getting geomagnetic index forecast (as a Dict)
-- Getting geomagnetic three-hourly index for period (as a python Dict)
+- Getting geomagnetic three-hourly index for period (as a Dict)
 - Getting geomagnetic three-hourly index for period as a Tuple (like official client by GFZ German Research Centre for Geosciences)

 ## Classes